suhaspsr/MLE-Azure-Capstone/README.md

 This dataset is public and available for research.
 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.

-### Access

-The wine quality datasets live on the UCI Machine Learning Repository.
-I read them as a *pandas DataFrame* using the
-*read_csv* function and then store them on Azure blob storage for consumption.

 *Figure 1: Wine Quality Data*
 ![data](Screenshots/Fig1.png)